 - If you are involved in an incident, report it to the local authorities (police, marina management, tourist office, yachting and marine trade organization) and to the Caribbean Safety and Security Net.
 An incident unreported, for all practical purposes, never happened.

-- Don’t discuss your departure plans (time and destination) with strangers on shore.
+- Don’t discuss your departure plans (time and destination) with strangers on shore, or on social media.
 Don’t describe your boat to strangers: location, name, number of people on board, whether you are armed.

 - When on the hard perform a safety check on all your boat to shore electrical connections, be certain there is a proper grounding system in place.
 110/220 VAC can KILL.